COVID-19

 Advancing equitable access to innovation

-IFPMA is a founding partner of the ACT-Accelerator and is fully committed to the goal of the WHO’s COVAX Pillar to accelerate development, production, and equitable access to safe, effective, and affordable COVID-19 vaccines.
+IFPMA was a founding partner of the ACT-Accelerator and fully committed to the goal of the WHO’s COVAX Pillar to accelerate development, production, and equitable access to safe, effective, and affordable COVID-19 vaccines.
+The COVAX facility delivered 2 billion COVID-19 vaccines to 146 countries.

 Treatments are another important tool to fight COVID-19.
 Our industry has tested existing treatments and developed new ones, including antivirals, anti-inflammatories and monoclonal antibodies.
 It has prioritized equitable access by implementing multiple strategies, including over 150 voluntary licenses and tiered pricing.